dewi-alliance/hotspot-manufacturers/README.md

 ## Complete Onboarding Integration
  The onboarding integration ensures your hotspot will be recognized by the blockchain and Hotspot owners are able to appropriately provide proof of coverage and mine HNT.
- Instructions to add your hotspot to the Helium app Integrate with the onboarding server
+ Instructions to add your hotspot to the Helium app and integrate with the onboarding server.
  Please reach out to coco@helium.com to add a test hotspot to the onboarding server.
  Once you’ve successfully hit the API endpoint, you’ve completed this task.

 ## Complete Radio Certification
- FCC/CE/WPC or other applicable radio certification Provide certification for the geography where you plan to take orders.
+ FCC/CE/WPC or other applicable radio certification.
+ Provide certification for the geography where you plan to take orders.